sf219/sf219.github.io/_posts/2025-08-02-cauchy-matrices.md

 <br/> <br/>

-While there are some great papers on the topic [2], I believe Cauchy matrices are not as well known as they should be.
-I will focus on a more intuitive perspective, including its connection to the symmetric eigenvalue problem, which hopefully will complement the [Wikipedia article](https://en.wikipedia.org/wiki/Cauchy_matrix) on the topic.
+While there are some great papers on Cauchy matrices [2], I believe they are relatively less known than other structured matrices, such as Vandermonde or Hadamard matrices.
+The main goal of this post is to highlight their relationship to the symmetric eigenvalue problem, which hopefully will complement the [Wikipedia article](https://en.wikipedia.org/wiki/Cauchy_matrix) on the topic.

 ## Definition